This post contains affiliate links. If you click and purchase I may earn a small commission at no extra cost to you.

 The simplest grounding practice requires nothing more than thirty seconds of deliberate attention.
 Feel the weight of your body where it is making contact with the floor or chair.
 Feel the physical sensation of your feet.
 Place your hands flat on a surface and notice the temperature and texture.
 Take one slow breath and feel the physical sensation of breathing.

-This is not about relaxation or meditation.
-It is about reorienting your nervous system toward the present moment rather than the past interaction.
-The body is always in the present.
+The body is always in the present moment.
 Bringing attention into the body brings you there too — and the present moment does not contain the draining interaction.
 It has already passed.
+Grounding anchors you in what is actually happening now rather than in the energetic residue of what happened before.

 Step 3 — Use Breath to Release the Charge

-After grounding use your breath deliberately to begin releasing the physical charge the interaction left in your body.
+After grounding use your breath deliberately to begin releasing the energetic charge the interaction left behind.
 This does not require a specific breathing technique.
 It requires intention and a slightly extended exhale.

 Breathe in slowly through your nose for a count of four.
 Exhale slowly through your mouth for a count of six to eight — longer than the inhale.
 As you exhale set a clear internal intention to release what does not belong to you.
 Not mine.
 Releasing now.
 Or simply a quiet internal sense of letting go with each breath out.

 Repeat this four to six times.
-You may notice physical sensations as the charge begins to release — a softening in the chest or shoulders, a deeper breath arriving spontaneously, a slight lightheadedness that passes quickly, or a sense of the fog beginning to lift.
-All of these are normal and indicate the practice is working.
+You may notice a softening in the chest or shoulders, a deeper breath arriving spontaneously, or a sense of the fog beginning to lift.
+All of these indicate that you are successfully beginning to cleanse your energy through the breath.
+The extended exhale directly counters the energetic activation the draining interaction triggered — pressing the reset button through conscious breathing.

 Step 4 — Set a Clear Internal Intention to Release

 Words carry more power than most people give them credit for — particularly words directed inward with genuine intention.
-After the breathing practice take a moment to set a deliberate internal intention to release whatever the interaction left behind.
+After the breathing practice take a moment to set a deliberate internal intention to cleanse your energy of whatever the interaction left behind.

 This does not need to be formal or ritualistic.
 A simple internal statement is enough.
 Something like: I release what is not mine.
 That interaction is complete and I am returning to myself.
 Whatever I picked up that does not belong to me I am letting it go now.